PositiveSumData/NationalOralHealthDataPortal/Surveillance_and_Tools/National_Oral_Health_Surveillance_System/README.md

 | States | BSS | Dental Treatment Need Among Adults Aged ≥65 Years Attending Congregate Meal Sites |
 | States | BSS | Dental Sealant Among 3rd Grade Children |

 On the CDC's [Oral Health Data Portal](https://chronicdata.cdc.gov/browse?category=Oral+Health), the CDC tracks NOHSS oral health indicators for which it is the data steward.
 The CDC also makes some state Basic Screening Survey data available, having consolidated it from states with the assistance of ASTDD.
-The dult Basic Screening Survey data is not available on the CDC Data Portal, however, and it is not includeded in the National Oral Health Data Portal project either, for reasons described below.
+The adult Basic Screening Survey data is not available on the CDC Data Portal, however, and it is not included in the National Oral Health Data Portal project either, for reasons described below.

-The other data stewards do not appear to explicitly track or display NOHSS performance on their respesctive indicators.
+The other data stewards do not appear to explicitly track or display NOHSS performance on their respective indicators.

 To learn more about the history of NOHSS indicators, please see the pdf in this folder titled "state-based-oral-health-surveillance-systems-cste-whitepaper-oct-2013.pdf".
 A word doc in this folder also contains an official list of the current indicators.